Curry's paradox: Sentential logic

 An alternative proof is via Peirce's law.
-If X = X → Y then (X → Y) → X. This together with Peirce's law ((X → Y) → X) → X and modus ponens implies X and subsequently Y (as in above proof).
+If X = X → Y, then (X → Y) → X. This together with Peirce's law ((X → Y) → X) → X and modus ponens implies X and subsequently Y (as in above proof).

-Therefore, if Y is an unprovable statement in a formal system, there is no statement X in that system such that X is equivalent to the implication (X → Y).
+The above derivation shows that, if Y is an unprovable statement in a formal system, then there is no statement X in that system such that X is equivalent to the implication (X → Y).
+In other words, step 1 of the previous proof fails.
 By contrast, the previous section shows that in natural (unformalized) language, for every natural language statement Y there is a natural language statement Z such that Z is equivalent to (Z → Y) in natural language.
 Namely, Z is "If this sentence is true then Y".

-In specific cases where the classification of Y is already known, few steps are needed to reveal the contradiction.
-For example, when Y is "Germany borders China," it is known that Y is false.